ACSchott526/ACSchott526/README.md

 ### Howdy 🤠

 This profile is used primarily to house the various LolByte repos.
-LolByte is a suite of applications including: browser extensions, desktop and iOS/Android mobile apps.
+LolByte is a suite of applications including: browser extensions, desktop and iOS/Android apps.

 ## Links to Repos